“This is a must have reference book for police, prosecutors, judges, defense attorneys,

 On top of this already byzantine regulatory scheme, on January 1, 2012, California’s firearms laws were completely reorganized and re-numbered.
 Because of the complexity of the laws, inadvertent violations by well-intentioned good people are increasingly common.
 In the politicized legal environment of California “gun-control” laws, the consequences of even an inadvertent violation can be severe.

 To protect yourself, you need to know the law.
 This book will help.
 Don’t become an accidental criminal!
-The 2016 Third Edition of California Gun Laws: A Guide to State and Federal Firearm Regulations tells you how to legally buy, own, transport, and possess firearms; when it is legal to use deadly force; and how to – or whether you can – get your firearms or firearm rights back if they are taken away.
+California Gun Laws: A Guide to State and Federal Firearm Regulations tells you how to legally buy, own, transport, and possess firearms; when it is legal to use deadly force; and what firearms and devices are banned or require registration.
 This book warns about common legal “traps” and troublesome “gray areas” that California firearm owners often unintentionally fall into, and ensures that those who are subject to these complex firearms laws can avoid violating them.
 This book helps educate those tasked with enforcing the law about firearms laws so that they can avoid mistaken arrests and prosecutions.

 While the vast majority of information in this book is timely and is currently applicable, and the majority of California’s firearms laws do not change year to year, we are aware that to some degree California’s firearms laws change annually, and that federal firearms law changes occasionally.

 To address these changes, and to cover other more specialized firearms law topics that are not covered in the book due to narrow public interest and spare limitations, the Author makes legal updates and supplemental legal memorandum available to address forthcoming or applicable changes in the law.

 The legal memos periodically posted on the links page here address all the changes in the law that have taken or will take place after the publication date.